 What is light smoking?

-Most notably, people who don’t smoke every day may have a harder time quitting, but for very different reasons than heavy smokers.
+Most notably, people who don’t smoke every day may have a hard time quitting, but for very different reasons than heavy smokers.

 What’s the harm?

-A study that looked at over 500,000 U.S. adults found that people smoking just 6-10 cigarettes per month had much higher risks for cancer, cardiovascular disease, and respiratory disease than people who didn’t smoke at all.
+A study that looked at over 500,000 U.S. adults found that people smoking just 6-10 cigarettes per month had much higher risks for cancer than people who didn’t smoke at all.
+This includes a higher risk for lung cancer, cardiovascular disease, and respiratory disease.

-Those researchers noted that it’s a common perception among smokers that nondaily smoking poses little or no harm.
+Those researchers noted that it’s a common perception among smokers that nondaily smoking poses little or no health consequences.
 However, studies indicate that these smokers not only have higher risks for disease and health conditions compared to non-smokers, they also die on average 5 years sooner compared to nonsmokers.

 The bottom line is clear: no safe level of tobacco consumption exists.